ISR Honors 2025 Graduate Achievements

 Among Qiao’s major contributions is Genesis, a generative simulation platform that creates complex virtual environments for robotics and AI training.
 Shortly before graduating, Qiao co-founded a startup to commercialize this technology for generalist robot development.
 Backed by significant venture capital investment, the company is advancing scalable simulation for autonomous systems across industries.

-These four scholars represent the excellence and ambition of ISR’s student community.
+These six scholars represent the excellence and ambition of ISR’s student community.
 Their research, leadership, and next steps reinforce ISR’s role as a national leader in systems engineering education and interdisciplinary innovation.

 Congratulations to the ISR Class of 2025 graduates!